[This post was originally published in February 2018, but we’ve since updated it with more info!]

 With excellent blog content, you’ll not only be welcoming new buyers, but also cultivating fans.

-Many businesses fail to see their blog content as anything other than a business expense and not what it is supposed to be — a library of engaging content that reels in new customers in, keeps current customers interested, and cultivates future customers.
+Many businesses fail to see their blog content as anything other than a business expense and not what it should be — a library of engaging content that reels in new customers, keeps current customers interested, and cultivates future customers.

 How can I get started, or scale up my blogging efforts?

 If you want to take advantage of blogging for your business, you have the following options, each of which has its own pros and cons:

 - Hire an in-house writer

 - Commission content from freelancers or agencies.

 At Compose.ly, we recognize that not every business has time, expertise, or a budget to commission content in-house, or write their own content.
 That’s why many small and medium-sized enterprises outsource their content writing to third-party providers to save money, and also maintaining content quality.

 If that sounds like an ideal solution for your business, we’d love for you to give us a try—we can help you find affordable writers to fit your needs for any projects you may have.